Register House Departments Roll of Honour 1914-1918

 Killed in action 12 July 1918.

 Eoin Cameron McKinnon

 Second Division Clerk, General Registry Office (Scotland)

 Born 22 June 1887, Davidsons Mains, Edinburgh.
-Keen golfer and member of the Register House Golf Club.
+Appointed to Lower Permanent Clerical Staff post in GROS, 18 Nov 1907.
+Keen golfer and member of the Register House Golf Club and the Cramond Brig Club.
 A territorial soldier in peacetime, McKinnon rose to the rank of sergeant in the 1/9th (Highlanders) Battalion, Royal Scots, known as the ‘Dandy Ninth’.
 Mobilised in August 1914.
 On 25 April 1915 he was severely wounded at Langemarck, Flanders.
 He was invalided home, paralysed by a bullet in his back.
 In September 1916, while convalescing at home in Blackhall, Edinburgh, he died of his wounds, unmarried, aged 29.

 Died 14 September 1916.